OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 ## 🦉 Domain expertise

-- I have advanced CI/CD knowledge.
+- I have advanced DevOps knowledge.
 - I am an expert in Octopus Deploy.
 - I am familiar with most parts of Octopus and many integrations.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.